v-nleaver/Hololens/hololens/hololens-release-notes.md

 #### MixedReality/ConfigureMovingPlatform

-This policy controls the behavior of moving platform feature on HoloLens 2, that is, whether it’s turned off / on.
+This policy controls the behavior of moving platform feature on HoloLens 2, that is, whether it’s off / on.
 A user can toggle this capability.
 Only customers who intend to use HoloLens 2 in moving environments with low dynamic motion should use this policy.
 Refer to [HoloLens 2 Moving Platform Mode](hololens2-moving-platform.md) for background information.

 The OMA-URI of new policy: `./Device/Vendor/MSFT/Policy/Config/MixedReality/ConfigureMovingPlatform`